+Data are presented Mean ± S.E.M = Mean values ± Standard error of means of three experiments the means with different subscript letters are different (P<.05)

 3.3. modification of cell wall compounds during cassava retting

 Since the softening observed during retting is caused by the breakdown of parietal components and the hydrolysis of those compounds essentially releases neutral sugars, they were measured before and after retting the cassava roots.
 The data obtained, illustrated in Figure 2, shows a decrease in these compounds during retting.
 This reduction in the content of neutral sugars and uronic acids observed between the beginning and the end of retting is thought to be linked to the use of galactose, galacturonic acid, and arabinose resulting from the hydrolysis of galactans, pectin, and arabinans that make up the cassava walls (Ngolong Ngea et al., 2016).
 However, this reduction, which varies significantly from one cassava variety to another, is at least 50% of the initial content of neutral sugars, whatever the variety considered.
 It would therefore seem that the softening of cassava roots during retting is only observed when half of the parietal components (polygalacturonans, galactans, and arabinans) is hydrolyzed.